sendbird/sendbird-syncmanager-javascript/README.md

 #### MessageCollection

 Message is relatively static data and SyncManager supports full-caching for messages. `MessageCollection` conducts background message sync so that it synchronizes all the messages until it reaches to the end.
 Background sync does NOT affect view but local cache.
-For view update, explicitly call `fetch()` which fetches data from cache and sends the data into event handler.
+For view update, explicitly call `fetchSucceededMessages()` which fetches data from cache and sends the data into event handler.

 Background sync ceases if the sync is done or sync request is failed.